 Use This Tool: ADHD Classroom Pathway Finder

 The presentation types described above each require different starting points.
-Use this tool to identify the most appropriate support pathway for a specific pupil.
+Use this tool to identify the most appropriate support pathway for a specific learner.
 Answer four questions about their presentation and the tool will recommend a structured next step.

 ADHD Assessment Pathway Finder